robbdouglas/hs-battlegrounds-stats/README.md

 - New Game: Name by login name, placement, hero, tribe and quest, date
 - Stats: Winrate, average placement, plays per day, hero winrate, tribe winrate, quest winrate
 - Sorting: by date, number of plays, winrate
+- Backend: Login mechanism, MongoDB for data storage, CRUD operations for data (Create with new game form, read with stats page, update and delete with edit game component)

 ## Description